 Parking is on site and free of charge.
 Enter the estate from the A31 at the Avington Cross Roads.

-The aid station is located in the corner of the National Trust car park on Harting Down above the small village of South Harting.
+Park in the National Trust car park on Harting Down above the small village of South Harting.
 Following the South Harting/Chichester road (B2141) up the steep hill from South Harting, the car park entrance is at the top and off to the left. (sign at the car park entrance).
+The SDW runs through t he middle of the field to the south of the car park, about 100 metres from it.
+There is a finger post indicating its presence.

 Driving along the A286 headed south from Cocking, you will reach a point in the road where the South Downs Way crosses.
 One side of the road (the right hand side if you are headed south) is a public car park.
-Under no circumstances park in the public car park, please leave this clear for the public.
-On the other side of the road is a single lane road called Hill Barn Lane.
+You may park here and walk over to the check point the other side of the road.
+Please try to use this where at all possible and avoid driving onto the field.
+If however, this is full, on the other side of the road is a single lane road called Hill Barn Lane.
 If you are approaching the site, drive up Hill Barn Lane and at the top, opposite the first barn, take a sharp right back behind you in to the field.
-Drive down into the field and the aid station will be there.
+You may also drive up here and then drive down into the field to the aid station.

 Chantry Post Car Park.
 From A24, take A283 towards Storrington for 2 miles, left towards Chantry Lane Trading Estate.
 Car park end of the lane.

 This small car park is best accessed via Washington Village, by heading south on Washington Bostal and turning left on to a track which leads to the car park.
 It is sign posted.
-The village hall check point will be very busy so some crews will be able to escape the melee by accessing their runner here, just a mile past that location.
+The SDW turns onto the track, just above this car park, so crews will need to walk a little way up the hill.

-Crews should park at Summer Down Road or Devil's Dyke Visitor Centre.
-Free parking at Summer Down Road; pay & display parking at Devil's Dyke. £2 all day, National Trust members and Blue Badge holders park free.
+Crews should park at Devil's Dyke Visitor Centre.
+Do not use Summer Down road Car Park.
+Pay & display parking at Devil's Dyke. £2 all day, National Trust members and Blue Badge holders park free.

 This location is just off of the SDW/ the course.
 Park in the public car park adjacent to the windmills.
 To access you runner you either need to walk approx. 400m up the hill to where the runners come towards you and make a sharp right to continue on (clearly marked on the day), or have the runner come down to the car park to meet you.